 As recruitment pressures grow, now is the right time to dispel the myths and misconceptions that are turning young people away from a career in the mining and oil and gas sectors.
-We recently hosted an industry forum at BDO in Brisbane, led by Sharee Bartlett and Joe Occhino, to discuss the report findings of the BDO Natural Resources Future Workforce Survey, and the local issues in Queensland.
+We recently hosted an industry forum at BDO in Brisbane to discuss the report findings of the BDO Natural Resources Future Workforce Survey, and the local issues in Queensland.
 We’ve provided detail on the key insights to emerge from the report and forum discussion below.

 Strategies to connect with future generations

 Increased connections with schools and communities is needed to address the narrative of the mining sector, and to future proof the industry talent pool.
 More mining organisations are coordinating their own initiatives with schools and universities, such as sponsoring field trips to their sites.
 This is helping open up engagement levels and conversations with future talent - allowing the organisation to profile their brand and purpose to younger generations.
 These initiatives are a longer-term approach, designed to inspire, educate and shift perceptions of the industry, building understanding of the importance of the Natural Resources sector in our journey to a more sustainable world.
 For example, one of Australia’s largest mining corporations is engaging with schools in Western Australia and Brisbane.
 Another Queensland based organisation conducts regular ‘drive–in, drive-outs’ of communities to maintain their engagement and footprint with the region.